When my sweepstakes friend Jenn posted this status update on Facebook:

 I was talking to someone today and mentioned when I enter sweeps; I lose 99.9% of the time.
 They were actually shocked and thought that I just won about everything I enter.
 I wish! 🙂

 I knew I had to break the myth that contestors and sweepers win everything.

 Companies in the U.S. spent billions, yes billions, on promotions, contests, sweepstakes, and giveaways.
 I sure didn’t win that much!!

 I submit 100-300 entries per day, and I win 5-15 prizes per month.
 All one has to do is the math to figure out the percentage of entries vs. prizes.

 5 ÷ 3000 = 0.001

 15 ÷ 9000 = 0.001

 It turns out Jenn’s math is wrong.
 She loses 99.99% of what she enters!
-But, we don’t focus on what we lose.
+But we don’t focus on what we lose.
 We focus on what we win, the prizes, the fun, and the excitement.
-(Jenn also wrote a blog post on this subject: You Are So Lucky & Sweepstakes Records.)
+(Jenn also wrote a blog post on this subject: Are People Who Win Sweepstakes Just Lucky Ducks?)

 This also ties into the people I meet that say, “I entered a few contests and didn’t win anything.
 You are so lucky.”
-They don’t realize that contestors make our own luck.
+They don’t realize that contestors make their own luck.